Connect Google Ads to Claude Code: Step-by-Step Setup Guide

 1. Create a Read-Only Credential File

-For day-to-day analysis and reporting, you don't need write access at all.
+If you are just using Claude Code for day-to-day analysis and reporting, you don't need write access at all.
 Tell Claude Code:

 Create a separate google-ads-readonly.yaml that only has read permissions, and lock down the file so only I can read it